underscoreio/essential-slick/src/pages/5-data_modelling.md

 The type of `*` is actually something called a `ProvenShape`, not a tuple of columns as we specified in our example.
-There is clearly some magic here---Slick is using implicit conversions to build a `ProvenShape` object from the columns we provided.
+There is clearly some cleverness here---Slick is using implicit conversions to build a `ProvenShape` object from the columns we provided.

-If the above is magic, the internal workings of `ProvenShape` are sorcery and are certainly beyond the scope of this book.
+The internal workings of `ProvenShape` are certainly beyond the scope of this book.
 Suffice to say that Slick can use any Scala type as a projection provided it can generate a compatible `ProvenShape`.
 If we look at the rules for `ProvenShape` generation, we will get an idea about what data types we can map.
 Here are the three most common use cases: